icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-from-scratch.md

 ```
 Enable logging and update apparmor configuration according

+!!! note
   See configurations files in `/etc/dhcp` for configuration details

 ### RNDC fix
 To fix the RNDC please use the following commands